October 20, 2020

 I think rail freight is a viable option in addition to air freight and ocean freight from China to Europe.
 Air Freight tends to be costly for shippers and expensive for the consigness, ocean freight has a long lead time and rail freight sits in between.

-In October 2019, it was announced that subsidies would decline, however due to the Coronavirus outbreak, we see that subsidies are still in place for this transportation method.
+In October 2019, it was announced that Chinese subsidies would decline, however due to the Coronavirus outbreak, we see that subsidies are still in place for railfreight shipments.
 Rates are relatively stable, slight increases and decreases due to supply and demand but the subsidies are still applicable for now.
 However, I do foresee that this may come to an end post COVID-19 pandemic.
 From what I have researched, it is possible that by 2022, the subsidies will come to an end.
 More volume on rail freight will lessen the impact on rate increases.

 Rail freight space is available and is a cost-effective reliable solution for freight transportation needs from China to Europe and Europe to China.